Most Popular Service

 Must be at least 18 years old when filing Form N-400

-Been a lawful permanent resident (green card holder) for at least 5 years
+Must be a lawful permanent resident for at least 5 years (or 3 years if married to U.S. citizen)

 Physical Presence

-Been physically present in the U.S. for at least 30 months out of the last 5 years
+Be physically present in the U.S. for at least half of the required residence period (30 or 18 months)

 Good Moral Character